Neko-Nik-Org/NIKL-Core/CONTRIBUTING.md

 ## :bulb: Asking Questions

 See our [Support Guide](https://github.com/Neko-Nik/NIKL-Core/blob/main/SUPPORT.md).
 In short, GitHub issues are not the appropriate place to debug your specific project, but should be reserved for filing bugs and feature requests.
 Use [GitHub Discussions](https://github.com/Neko-Nik/NIKL-Core/discussions) for general questions and help.
+Or ask in the [Neko Nik Discord Server](https://discord.gg/PYqHVUGdwv) examples are welcome in issues, but please do not post entire projects or large code snippets.
+If you need help with a specific problem, try to isolate the issue to a small code snippet that reproduces the problem.
+This will help us help you.

 ## :inbox_tray: Opening an Issue